gaultier/blog/way_too_many_ways_to_wait_for_a_child_process_with_a_timeout.md

 Title: Way too many ways to wait on a child process with a timeout
-Tags: Unix, Signals, C, Linux, FreeBSD, illumos, MacOS
+Tags: Unix, Signals, C, Linux, FreeBSD, Illumos, MacOS
 ---

 *Windows is not covered at all in this article.*